Gum Disease Dentist Serving Greenville, Simpsonville, Taylors, Greer, Mauldin & Nearby Areas Of South Carolina

 Another gum disease treatment option is scaling and root planing.
 Performed using specialized dental instruments or with our soft tissue laser, scaling is akin to a deep cleaning of the teeth that proceeds below the gum line.
 This procedure is an effective method for removing bacteria from the pockets that form as a result of gum recession.

 Root planing removes plaque build from the roots of the teeth and creates a smooth surface.
 This makes it more difficult for bacteria to build up beneath the gums.

 Other treatment options, such as bone and soft tissue grafts, are generally reserved for extreme cases of gum disease and require the services of a periodontist or other specialist.
 Our dentists will evaluate your gums and provide recommendations for reclaiming your oral health.

 Contact Flatrock Family Dentistry for Periodontal Care Today

 Your teeth and gums work together to keep your mouth healthy and your smile looking its best.
 If your gums bleed easily or you have other issues with your periodontal health, it important to schedule an appointment with our dentists as soon as possible to reduce plaque and minimize damage from gum disease.

-Please call 864-297-5268 to schedule your periodontal health consultation.
+Please call 864-297-5268 or fill out our online form here to schedule your periodontal health consultation.
 Our dentists and professional staff will treat you with courtesy and respect, with an emphasis on improving the condition of your gums and teeth.